Well it's all right, if you live the life you please.

 - Alien Abduction: Mentioned as a possible explanation for the title character vanishing in "Maxine".

-- All There in the Manual/Alter Ego Acting/Back Story: The Liner Notes and peripheral materials describe the group as members of some ancient clan of nomadic musicians, and give each member a Wilbury family name; a different one on each album.
+- All There in the Manual: The Liner Notes and peripheral materials describe the group as members of some ancient clan of nomadic musicians, and give each member a Wilbury family name; a different one on each album.
 The group is apparently made up of half-brothers, all sons of Charles Truscott Wilbury, and different mothers.

-- Empty Chair Memorial: The Traveling Wilburys' music video for "End of the Line" cuts to an empty chair during Roy Orbison's stanza, as Orbison died before shooting the video.
+- Empty Chair Memorial: The music video for "End of the Line" cuts to an empty rocking chair with Roy Orbison's guitar lying in it during his stanza, as he had died before shooting the video.